Esa Tikkanen

 Esa Tikkanen (born January 25, 1965) is a Finnish former professional ice hockey forward.
 He played in the National Hockey League (NHL) for the Edmonton Oilers, New York Rangers, St. Louis Blues, New Jersey Devils, Vancouver Canucks, Florida Panthers, and the Washington Capitals, and won the Stanley Cup five times in his career, including in 1985, 1987, 1988, 1990 with the Oilers, and 1994 with the Rangers.
+He recorded 72 goals as a left wing in the playoffs, which was the most for the position until he was passed by Alex Ovechkin.

 Background and early career

 Esa Tikkanen began his career in hockey as a little boy by being a mascot for Jokerit, a team based in Helsinki, but joined another local team HJK in juniors.
 After spending a year in Canada in 1981–82 with the Regina Blues of the Saskatchewan Junior Hockey League and Regina Pats of the Western Hockey League, Tikkanen returned to Finland and signed a contract with HIFK.
-Tikkanen was drafted in the fourth round (80th overall) by the Oilers in the 1983 NHL Entry Draft.
+Tikkanen was drafted in the fourth round (80th overall) by the Oilers in the 1983 NHL entry draft.
 In 1984–85, he played 36 games for HIFK in the Finnish SM-liiga before joining the Oilers during their 1985 playoff run.
 He played briefly in the American Hockey League for the Oilers' affiliate the Nova Scotia Oilers in 1985–86, before joining the team full-time.